ashiklom/pecan.book/Installing-PEcAn.md

 ## Update Build and Check PEcAn

 The [`build.sh`](https://github.com/PecanProject/pecan/blob/master/scripts/build.sh) script has options that make it easy to to update PEcAn, compile your local changes, and use `R CMD check` on all of the packages  the most recent versions.
-To use the email option, bash mail must be installed (`sudo apt-get install cups-client mailutils`).
+To use the email option, bsd mail must be installed (on Ubuntu / CentOS: `apt-get install bsd-mailx` / `yum install bsd-mailx`).

 Here are the options (see `./scripts/build.sh -h`)